async-rs/async-std/README.md

  * [Xactor](https://crates.io/crates/xactor) — Xactor is a rust actors framework based on async-std.

- * [async-graphql](https://crates.io/crates/async-graphql) — The GraphQL server library implemented by rust, fully support async/await.
+ * [async-graphql](https://crates.io/crates/async-graphql) — A GraphQL server library implemented in rust, with full support for async/await.

 ## License